JamesConlan96/Icicle/README.md

 # Icicle
-A custom theme for Zsh
+A custom theme for Zsh with a refreshing clock

 ![Clean git repo](/screenshots/clean.png)